Skip to main content

 joomla6 cassiopeia extended headings

 Joomla already had version control, which allowed previously saved versions of articles to be easily restored.
-In Joomla 6, this system is further enhanced.
-Now data from custom fields, tags and categories are also included in saved versions.
-This means that when restoring an older version, you restore not only the text, but also all associated field information completely.
+In Joomla 6, this system has been further enhanced.
+Now, data from custom fields, tags and categories are also included in saved versions.
+This means that when restoring an older version, you fully restore not only the text, but also all associated field information.

 New Custom fields